ASSASSINBAYEK/rock-paper-scissors/README.md

 # rock-paper-scissors

 Just a small program i am writing in my learning stage of javascript...
-No interactive elements..
+No interactive elements..And the output is in Console only ...